orbitalmartian8/orbitalblog/content/blog/gotosocial-test.md

 Hello World 👋

 I recently got the opportunity to try out [GoToSocial](https://gotosocial.org/) thanks to [Benjamin Hollon](https://fosstodon.org/@benjaminhollon), who spun up an [instance](https://gotosocial.verboseguacamole.com/) purely for testing.
-I was offered an account which has to be manually created in the database (there is no web frontend for this).
+I was offered an account which has to be manually created in the database (there is no web frontend for this for the moment, it is a planned feature though).
 The whole process of account setup took about 2-3 minutes, from memory, possibly less, which is much less painless than Mastodon and Pixelfed both of which mostly require the instance admin accepting your request.

 Before we go any further, I am going to explain what GoToSocial is.
 To quote their [website](https://gotosocial.org/):
 > GoToSocial is an ActivityPub social network server, written in Golang.